binlecode/example-hibernate-basic/README.md

 Final step in native bootstrapping is to build the SessionFactory.

+## Connection provider

+Hibernate connects to database by either connection provider or dataSource.

+The ConnectionProvider to use is defined by the `hibernate.connection.provider_class` property, which is usually not customized.
+If not set, by default Hibernate will use its built-in connection pool (not recommended for production).
+This example uses Hibernate built-in pool.

+To set dataSource instead, use `hibernate.connection.datasource` property.
+Do remember to set `hibernate.connection.driver_class` to map to related driver class name.

 ## Exception handling

 A note of exception handling: as a rule of thumb, no exception thrown by Hibernate can be treated as recoverable.